-Steer clear of stressful environments and situations.
+Steer clear of stressful environments and situations as well.
 Choose surroundings that make you feel calm and comfortable.

 Achieving fertility may be difficult for some, easier for some.

 If you have inquiries, we’re just a message away.
-Should you have reactions and suggestions you would like to tell us, please, do not hesitate to leave your comments below!
+Should you have reactions and suggestions you would like to tell us, don’t hesitate to leave your comments below!